OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-18.md

 ## 2 Kings 18:34

-Where are the gods of Hamath and Arpad?
+What has become of the gods of Hamath and Arpad?
-Where are the gods of Sepharvaim, Hena, and Ivvah?
+What has become of the gods of Sepharvaim, Hena, and Ivvah?
-Have they saved Samaria from my hand?
+Have they rescued Samaria from my hand?

 ## 2 Kings 18:35